Exploiting repeated matrix block structures for more efficient CFD on modern supercomputers: Introduction

-In order to deal with these issues related to the strong scaling limits of the different codes and implementations, the literature has considered multiple strategies to increase the arithmetic intensity of \texttt{SpMV}.
-Considering the structure of the matrices, \citet{greathouse_efficient_2014} aimed to improve the performance of the operation in GPU-accelerated nodes by properly mapping the loads of the sparse matrix, which led eventually to remarkable speed-ups compared to the original CSR-based algorithms. \citet{makarashvili_performance_2017} employed the ergodicity of the statistically steady state, i.e., the time average of the results can be exchanged by an ensemble average of different uncorrelated solutions and obtained relevant speed-ups starting from developed turbulent flows and applying incompressible perturbations to the whole domain.
+{While these strategies improve the performance of \texttt{SpMV}, the memory wall is still not circumvented.
+Even though their work did not directly improve the arithmetic intensity of the operation, \citet{makarashvili_performance_2017} set the first stone for improvements in this direction.
+By exploiting } the ergodicity of the statistically steady state, i.e., the time average of the results can be exchanged by an ensemble average of different uncorrelated solutions and obtained relevant speed-ups starting from developed turbulent flows and applying incompressible perturbations to the whole domain.
 These simulations were run on different devices, i.e., each case had its dedicated computing units, so no arithmetic intensity improvements were obtained.
 According to \citet{nastac_lyapunov_2017}, the perturbations will grow following the Lyapunov exponent, which ensures that after this transition time, $T_T$, all different flow states will be uncorrelated.
 Later on, \citet{tosi_use_2022} developed a statistical analysis of this method, which reduced the transition times and improved the method's efficiency.

-On the other hand, \citet{krasnopolsky_approach_2018} exploited the possibility of running the different flow states, i.e., the different simultaneous simulations that have been perturbed, in the same device.
+{Extending on this work,} \citet{krasnopolsky_approach_2018} exploited the possibility of running the different flow states, i.e., the different simultaneous simulations that have been perturbed, in the same device.
 By doing so, these $m$ flow states are run simultaneously for a shorter simulation such that $T_T$ is fully simulated while the averaging time, $T_A$, is downscaled with the number of flow states.
 This is run in the same device so that the \texttt{SpMV} operations can be transformed into a single generalized sparse matrix-vector product (\texttt{GSpMV}).
 This was performed by rearranging the $m$ vectors into a dense matrix with $m$ columns and then performing the products simultaneously.
 This reduced the amount of data to transfer, i.e., the sparse matrix was read only once while preserving the amount of floating-point operations, which led to increased arithmetic intensity in the solution of the Poisson equation.

 The method presented by \citet{krasnopolsky_approach_2018} can be improved by (i) incrementing the performance given by the \texttt{GSpMV}, and (ii) reducing the time spent to reach $T_T$ in the simulation.
 With regards to this performance optimization, some recent studies \citep{alsalti-baldellou_lighter_2024, alsalti-baldellou_multigrid_2024} applied the same principle of the $m$-column dense matrix in simulations with domains with symmetries or repeated patterns by making use of, when properly ordered, the block structure pattern of the matrix, and applied the method not only in the Poisson equation but in all the \texttt{SpMV} products throughout the simulation, in what it was called sparse matrix-matrix product (\texttt{SpMM}), which not only improved remarkably the arithmetic intensity but reduced the memory footprint of those simulations.
 This was implemented within the in-house framework of HPC$^2$ \citep{alvarez_hpc2fully-portable_2018} in which an algebraic framework is implemented, which allows the portability of the code, making it suitable for architectures ranging from CPU clusters to modern accelerators.
 This proves the possibility of extending the method to the whole simulation, expecting better results as the speed-up is found throughout the whole algorithm.